A Frumious Bandersnatch Classic:

 "That groundhog, he was a gonner,"

-explained Governor Janet Napolitano.
+explained Governor Janet Brewer.

 "There is no precedent for the groundhog